wp-plugins/powr-price-table/readme.txt

 Showcase pricing for products, plans, and features side-by-side!

 == Description ==
- Showcase pricing for products, plans, and features side-by-side!
+[youtube https://www.youtube.com/watch?v=E90-93DLT6E] Showcase pricing for products, plans, and features side-by-side!
 <br>
 <br>
 POWr Price Table is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.